openfaas/openfaas.github.io/_posts/2020-10-28-puppeteer-scraping.md

 * Trigger the invocations from cron, or events like Kafka and NATS
 * Get rate, error and duration (RED) metrics from Prometheus, and view them in Grafana

-You can deploy OpenFaaS to Kubernetes or on a small VM using the faasd project.
-The faasd project doesn't require Kubernetes and uses the containerd project.
+You can deploy OpenFaaS to Kubernetes or on a small VM using the [faasd project](https://github.com/openfaas/faasd).
+The faasd project doesn't require [Kubernetes](https://kubernetes.io) and uses the [containerd project](https://containerd.io).

 * Docs: [Deploy OpenFaaS](https://docs.openfaas.com/deployment/)

-For the impatient, our arkade tool can get you up and running in less than 5 minutes
+For the impatient, our [arkade tool](https://get-arkade.dev) can get you up and running in less than 5 minutes.
+You'll just need to have [Docker](https://docker.com/) installed on your computer.

 ```bash
 curl -sLS https://get-arkade.dev | sh